 - Challenge(s) experienced: What challenges have you overcome?

-Priority is to be given to the students studying in the School of Medicine.
+Priority is to be given to the students studying in the School of Medicine and Dentistry.
 If there is no suitable applicant, then the Bursary can be awarded to a student studying in a Health program.

 Maximum value is $2,000, payable in a single instalment